-The council's role in the regime is to issue permits which set controls and emission standards to minimise pollution from certain industrial activities.
+Our role in the regime is to issue permits which set controls and emission standards to minimise pollution from certain industrial activities.

-If you are an operator of an installation where one or more industrial activities listed in Schedule 1, Part 2 of the Regulations are carried out you will require one or more permits to operate / continue to operate.
+If you are an operator of an installation where one or more industrial activities listed in Schedule 1, Part 2 of the Regulations are carried out, you will require one or more permits to operate / continue to operate.